-Ms. Jhai has experience litigating cases at all stages, from pre-trial through appeal.
-She has written briefs, argued motions, taken and defended depositions, conducted witness interviews, led discovery efforts, and prepared experts for deposition and examination at trial.
-She has first-chaired and second-chaired jury trials to guilty verdicts as a volunteer prosecutor.
+Ms. Jhai has litigated cases at all stages, from pre-trial to verdict.
+She has first-chaired an arbitration, conducted cross and direct examination, briefed and argued dispositive motions, taken and defended depositions, led discovery efforts, and prepared experts for deposition and examination at trial.
+She has tried multiple jury trials to guilty verdicts as a volunteer prosecutor.

 - Philip Morris USA in a consumer class action relating to the marketing of “light” cigarettes.
 Trial took place in October and November 2015.

 - A meal delivery service in securing a favorable settlement in a putative class action under California’s Automatic Renewal Law.

 - A major retailer in securing a favorable settlement in a putative class action under the New Jersey Truth in Consumer Contract Warranty and Notice Act.

 - A motion picture studio in a profit participation matter in Los Angeles Superior Court.

 Ms. Jhai speaks regularly on various litigation topics.
 In 2017, she presented “Updates In Class Action Food Litigation” for the State Bar of California.
 In 2016, Ms. Jhai led a roundtable discussion at the FoodVision USA conference titled “Legal Pitfalls and Opportunities in On-line Subscription-Based Sales.”
 Ms. Jhai co-authored the article “Planning, drafting and executing cross-examinations” in the Daily Journal in February 2018.
 She also co-authored the article “Food Law” in the 2016 edition of California Litigation Review, summarizing key and interesting cases in food law from 2016.